Home » Technical Analysis

 This indicator tends to be a good choice for technical analysts within a trending market environment, where moderate volatility is observed and price oscillation is clustered around the midpoint of the range.

 Let us consider a simple example.
-In case the EUR/USD pair is trading within the 1.1000-1.2000 range for a considerable time period and the majority of movement is concentrated in the middle of that range, you could place a trade by assuming reversion to the mean based on standard distribution.
+In case the EUR/USD pair is trading within the 1.1000-1.2000 range for a considerable period and the majority of movement is concentrated in the middle of that range, you could place a trade by assuming reversion to the mean based on standard distribution.

 Moving Average Convergence Divergence (MACD)

-A buy signal is generated, when the MACD moves above its 9-period EMA.
-A sell signal is generated, when the MACD moves below its 9-period EMA.
+A buy signal is generated when the MACD moves above its 9-period EMA.
+A sell signal is generated when the MACD moves below its 9-period EMA.

 Moving Average Convergence Divergence (MACD) graphic

 The MACD histogram best visualizes the difference between the MACD and its 9-period EMA.
-The histogram will remain positive, when the MACD is above its 9-period EMA.
-And conversely, the histogram will remain negative, when the MACD is below its 9-period EMA.
+The histogram will remain positive when the MACD is above its 9-period EMA.
+And conversely, the histogram will remain negative when the MACD is below its 9-period EMA.

 Other traders may use the MACD histogram to detect occurrences known as divergences.
 They will examine the chart for points where the price registers a new swing high (or a new swing low), but the MACD histogram does not.
 In other words, it signals that a divergence between price and momentum has occurred.